Literacy for a human-centered recovery: Narrowing the digital divide

 There is a serious need for input from futurists if we have to survive in the race of technological advancement.
 Bringing capabilities from AI and Big Data, Robotics, Automation and Drones, Cloud Computing.
 Faster Networks, 5G., Extended Virtual Reality etc. are emerging at a faster rate.
 People are looking at streaming data for predicting analytics.
 Companies will be offering automated data warehousing and helping streamline business processes.
 Microsoft, Amazon, Google are offering a lot of capabilities that will transform the coming decade.
 There has to be additional investment from the government side to build capacities of academic institutions in order to adopt the fast changing technologies for reflection in the academic curriculum, innovation, research, reskilling Academicians.

 Technology management today is considered as most strategic which has to be well understood by both government, private sectors and Think Tank groups of Nepal.
-Technology reaches people through business functions and are becoming more women friendly also.
-Firms require shift of IT and IT requires transformation of IT function.
-In the past IT was support functions and the IT organization was peripheral to business strategy.
+Technology reaches people through business functions and are becoming more women friendly.
+Firms require shift of IT and IT requires transformation of IT function, in the past IT was support functions the IT organization was peripheral to business strategy.
 The role of technology in business caused a tremendous growth in trade and commerce.
 Business concepts and models were revolutionized as a result of the introduction of technology.
 This is because technology gave a new and better approach on how to go about with business.
 It provided a faster, more convenient, and more efficient way of performing business transactions.

-The IT organizations focused on automation of transaction intensive processes and IT was therefore a cost center, however, in the competitive environment it moved to center stage.
+The IT organization focused on automation of transaction intensive processes and IT was therefore a cost center ,however, in the competitive environment it moved to center stage.
 It is central to business strategy, product differentiation and market performance of firms.
-This cost center now drives innovations in firms and IT is, therefore, transformed to bring a key competitive advantage.
-Yet firms are unprepared for this transformation.
-Various industry reports a like quitted here tell you that IT managers and leaders strongly believes that they have a critical role to play in the transformation of their company, however, they also believe equally strongly they are their IT organizations are unprepared for this transformation.
+This cost center now drives innovations in firms and IT is therefore transformed to bring a key competitive advantage yet firms are unprepared for this transformation. various industry reports a like quitted here tell you that IT managers and leaders strongly believes that they have a critical role to play in the transformation of their company, however, they also believe equally strong they are their IT organizations are unprepared for this transformation.
 The transformation not only reflects a shift in thinking but it functions but also a requirement for a new breed of IT managers, managers who can examine technology through a business lens and that is the context of business technology management specialization.
-Women also can play key role in such transformation.
+Women can play key role in such transformation.